halilozercan/compose-richtext/docs/richtext-ui.md

 [![Android Library](https://img.shields.io/badge/Platform-Android-green.svg?style=for-the-badge)](https://developer.android.com/studio/build/dependencies)
 [![JVM Library](https://img.shields.io/badge/Platform-JVM-red.svg?style=for-the-badge)](https://kotlinlang.org/docs/mpp-intro.html)

-A library of composables for formatting text using higher-level concepts than are supported by compose foundation, such as "bullet lists" and "headings".
+A library of Composables for formatting text using higher-level concepts than are not supported by compose foundation, such as "ordered lists" and "headings".

-RichText UI is a base library that is non-opinionated about higher level design requirements.
+Richtext UI is a base library that is non-opinionated about higher level design requirements.
-If you are already using `MaterialTheme` in your compose app, you can jump to [RichText UI Material](../richtext-ui-material/index.html) for quick start.
+If you are already using `MaterialTheme` in your compose app, you can jump to [RichText UI Material](../richtext-ui-material/index.html) for a quick start.
 There is also Material3 flavor at [RichText UI Material3](../richtext-ui-material3/index.html)

 ## Gradle